python-semantic-release/python-semantic-release/docs/configuration.rst

 :ref:`the commit parser <config-commit-parser>`, without validation or transformation.

-For more information, see :ref:`commit-parsing-custom-options`.
+For more information, see :ref:`commit-parsing-parser-options`.

 The default values are the defaults for :ref:`commit-parser-angular`